fluent-cms/food-truck/readme.md

 This also conform to Open/Close principle, the facilitySvc is open to extend functionality, but close to code change

+- *Separation of Concern*

+When do frontend coding, I also tried to apply this principle, for the truck map frontend.
+I use 3 components to render map (Map, FacilityMaker, SwitchLocation), each component care about it's own job, improved readability.

+- *Modular and DRY - Don't repeat your self*

+I aimed to separate business logic from infrastructure code in our project.
+Taking the `facilitySvc` as an example: each facility can have multiple food items, and each food item can be associated with multiple facilities.
+This relationship pertains to business logic.
+In contrast, connecting to Redis and marshalling objects to JSON strings are common infrastructure tasks.

+By wrapping Redis operations into a standalone package, instead of embedding this code within the facility service, I made the codebase more modular and reusable.
+This separation improves maintainability and allows infrastructure code to be reused across different services without duplication.

 - *Template pattern*

 There are a lot of boilerplate to start a web application,